What is crepey skin?

 Skin that is very sun damaged or aged can benefit from products with ingredients like retinoids, alpha hydroxy acids, or peptides.
 When included in skin care products, these ingredients can help encourage new cell growth and remove dead or damaged cells.
 Lactic acid, salicylic acid, glycolic acid, and hyaluronic acid can also help to moisturize the skin and improve the skin’s appearance.

-For crepey skin on your arms or legs, look for a body moisturizer that contains alpha hydroxy acid like Lac-Hydrin or AmLactin.
+For crepey skin on your arms or legs, look for a body moisturizer that contains ammonium lactate like Lac-Hydrin or AmLactin.

 A simple sugar scrub may help remove dry, dead skin cells and improve the appearance of your skin overall.
 However, the best thing you can do at home is make sure you’re using face and body cleansers that don’t strip your skin of its natural lipid and protein barrier and properly moisturizing when you’re done cleansing.